hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="yield">
-    Elements passed as children of this child component are yielded to the content of the [Disclosure](../utilities/disclosure) component (used to show/hide the yielded breadcrumb items via a "toggle" button).
+    Elements passed as children of this child component are yielded to the content of the [Disclosure](../utilities/disclosure) component (used to show/hide the yielded Breadcrumb Items via a "toggle" button).
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).